Skip to main content

 Biography

-Maria holds a BSs+MSc in Political Science and Governance from Complutense University of Madrid and studied at the University of Sussex as an Erasmus student.
-Prior to joining King’s College London in 2017, she was a Junior Policy Officer at the Directorate-General for International Development and Cooperation at the European Commission in Brussels where she worked with the EU Council on mainstreaming digital technologies in international development initiatives.
+Prior to joining KCL, Maria worked as a Junior Policy Officer at the Directorate-General for International Partnerships at the European Commission in Brussels where she worked with the EU Council on mainstreaming digital technologies in international development initiatives.
+She is currently part of the writing group of the upcoming WHO anti-stigma in mental health toolkit.

 Research Interests